mchiuminatto/MVA_Crossover/README.md

 Total profit and average profit are positive, but clearly this is strongly influenced by the 200 pip trade.
 Pay close attention to median though, is telling something about this case.

-Based on a real but simple trading strategy, it will be shown how outliers impacts mean and total profits, however median signals that something is hiding behind the scenes.
+Based on a real but simple trading strategy, it will be shown how outliers impacts mean and total profits, however median signals that something is hidden behind the scenes.

 Throughout this article, it will be shown with a real, but simple trading strategy, the danger of not paying attention to outliers and in the process of showing so, it is presented the trading strategy research life cycle: design / back-testing, analysis, and conclusions.